As an entrepreneur or small business owner, app store optimization (ASO) may be the 987th thing on your to-do list.

 3 - It gets the engine going

-As a startup, you need to acquire new users to either test a product, get app funding or generate revenue and ASO can help with the user acquisition side of things.
+As a startup, you need to acquire new users to either test a product, get app funding or generate revenue.

-Effective ASO can mean the difference between 100 users a month and 100 users a day.
-It essentially works as a catalyst to kickstart your app’s growth, increase app revenue and enhance app credibility, which we’ll speak about next.
+Effective ASO can mean the difference between 100 users a month and 100 users a day, working as a catalyst to kickstart your app’s growth, increase app revenue and enhance app credibility, which we'll speak about next.

 4 - Enhances app credibility